 In April 2021, the board of directors approved the creation of the 2021 Equity Incentive Plan (the "Plan").
 The Plan became effective as of the completion of the corporate conversion.
-The Plan originally reserved an aggregate of 2,000,000 shares of common stock, subject to annual adjustments as provided in the Plan, which was 465,432 shares for the year ended December 31, 2023.
-The Plan currently has 485,868 shares available for issuance as of December 31, 2023.
-The plan currently has 485,868 shares available for issuance as of December 31, 2023.
-The plan is to attract, retain and incentivize directors, officers, employees, and consultants.
+The Plan originally reserved an aggregate of 2,000,000 shares of common stock, subject to annual adjustments as provided in the Plan, which was 580,852 shares for the year ended December 31, 2024.
+The Plan currently has 171,720 shares available for issuance as of December 31, 2024.
+The plan currently directors, officers, employees, and consultants.

 In June 2021, the Company granted stock options to purchase a total of 807,500 shares of common stock to its three executives and three non-employee management team members to replace the Class B Membership Interests that were cancelled in March 2021.
 The options were issued at an exercise price of \$6.26, with the employee options vesting 40% upon issuance and the balance over 36 months, and the non-employee options vesting at grant date.
-The Company recorded general and administrative expenses of \$726,880 for each of the years ended December 31, 2023 and 2022, related to compensation expenses for these options.
+The Company recorded general and administrative expenses of \$363,440 and \$726,880 for the years ended December 31, 2024 and 2023, respectively, related to compensation expenses for these options.

 In July 2021, the Company granted stock options to purchase a total of 1,550,000 shares of common stock to its three executives pursuant to their respective employment agreements, the independent directors, and one consultant, pursuant to the Plan.
 The options were issued at an exercise price of \$6.18, the grant date fair value, with one-quarter of the executive's options vesting upon issuance and the balance over 36 months, and the options granted to the directors and consultants vesting over 36 months.
-The Company recorded general and administrative expenses of \$1,963,667 for each of the years ended December 31, 2023 and 2022, related to compensation expenses for these options.
+The Company recorded general and administrative expenses of \$981,834 and \$1,963,667 for the years ended December 31, 2024 and 2023, respectively, related to compensation expenses for these options.

 In January 2022, the Company granted stock options to purchase a total of 80,000 shares of common stock to seven consultants pursuant to the Plan.
 The options were issued at an exercise price of \$4.44, the grant date fair value, with one-quarter of the options vesting upon issuance and the balance over 36 months.
-The Company recorded general and administrative expenses of \$75,800 and \$145,283 for the years ended December 31, 2023 and 2022, respectively, related to compensation expenses for these options.
+The Company recorded general and administrative expenses of \$75,800 for the each of the years ended December 31, 2024 and 2023, related to compensation expenses for these options.

 In April 2022, the Company granted stock options to purchase a total of 30,000 shares of common stock to a new employee pursuant to the Plan.
 The options were issued at an exercise price of \$3.79, the grant date fair value, with one-quarter of the options vesting upon issuance and the balance over 36 months.
-The Company recorded general and administrative expenses of \$21,510 and \$35,850 for the years ended December 31, 2023 and 2022, respectively, related to compensation expenses for these options.
+The Company recorded general and administrative expenses of \$21,510 for the each of the years ended December 31, 2024 and 2023, related to compensation expenses for these options.

 In February 2023, the Company granted stock options to purchase a total of 467,500 shares of common stock to its four employees and seven consultants pursuant to the Plan.
 The options were issued at an exercise price of \$3.41, the grant date fair value, with the options vesting monthly over 36 months.
-The Company recorded general and administrative expenses of \$365,070 for the year ended December 31, 2023, related to compensation expense for these options.
+The Company recorded general and administrative expenses of \$438,084 and \$365,070 for the years ended December 31, 2024 and 2023, respectively, related to compensation expense for these options.